 My ex-husband wasn’t stupid when I married him, but he became so through dogged determination and years of practice.
 I have no idea why he chose such a project, unless it was because he knew he could succeed.
-He was always in a hurry to get to the end of a problem.
-Why do people beg on the streets, for instance?
-Because they are lazy.
-Game, set, match.
-End of.
-Moving on.
-Or at least, he did.
 In the end, he blamed our failed marriage on a haunted house.

 I suppose it was inevitable that he would find a church with all the answers.
 Why won’t my wife make love to me?
 Because she is infected with the spirit of feminism.
 Why is my marriage unhappy?
 Because Satanists are praying to destroy it.
 Why do men kill themselves?
 Because there is a suicide demon on the Tasman bridge.
 And, finally, why are we both so miserable?
 Because Big Pharma are lying to sell you poisons.
 Your government is controlling you.
 We are engaged in spiritual warfare.
 Your house is haunted.